od-hunter/Revo-Contracts/README.md

 - `<network>` is the network you are working on (e.g., testnet).

 ## Testing and Execution 🔬:
-   After compiling and deploying your smart contracts, follow these steps to test and execute them efficiently:
-   - Unit Tests
-     Use cargo test to validate individual contract functions.
+To run the tests, execute the following command:
    ```bash
    cargo test
    ```
-   - Fix any errors and re-run the tests.
+Fix any errors and re-run the tests.

 ### Simulating Transactions 🤖:
 - Simulate contract calls to ensure correctness: